Philosophy & Ethics (PE)

 Main research interest (DSC/e related)

-We’ve created a new conceptual framework for moral responsibility which makes it possible, among other things, to devise solutions to the ‘problem of many hands’.
-It is of use in its entirety to those who are concerned with practical issues of responsibility distribution in institutions, particularly institutions of a technical nature
+We’ve created a new conceptual framework for moral responsibility which makes it possible, by thinking ahead, to solve the ‘problem of many hands’.
+It can assist those who are concerned with practical issues of responsibility distribution in institutions, especially networked systems.

-We have given a joint advice with the Rathenau Institute on the future of the traffic system in the Netherlands.
-The report explores the impact of ‘smart mobility’, including ICT and persuasive technologies to influence the driver’s behavior in order to improve safety and sustainability and minimize congestion.
+Together with the Rathenau Institute, we’ve provided consultancy on the future of the traffic system in the Netherlands.
+The report explores the potential of smart mobility, including ICT and persuasive technologies to influence the driver’s behavior in order to improve safety and sustainability, and minimize congestion.

 The book Just Ordinary Robots identifies social and normative questions about robotics to be addressed in the short and long term, and highlights key points to be discussed in the public sphere by politicians and policy makers.

 Project identifies ethical concerns raised by surveillance, quantification, and enhancement dimensions of self-tracking technologies.
 Issues include privacy, profiling, and preventing threats to free citizens’ right to an “open future”.